 The geometrical parameters R, a, and b are again explained in Fig. 2.1a.
 The line centroid is determined by λ_0 , and Γ denotes the line width at the half-maximum.
 The parameter strength measures the percentage of all photons sampled (=photon-number) to be reserved for the line.
 This is a purely phenomenological definition of the line strength and does not involve any physics of the production of the emission lines.
 With regard to the continuum, strength should be adjusted by the user until the required relation between line and continuum is achieved.
-If you define a radial velocity v_r of the emitting material, the photon wavelength will be shifted according to this motion.
+If you define a 3D velocity (see Sect.
+2.1.2) of the emitting material, the photon wavelength will be shifted according to this motion.